Looking to stay at the best Cabo San Lucas luxury resort? Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?

 Not only are the rates at their lowest but you literally have the resort to yourself!

 From late November to mid-May, conditions are ideal to visit Cabo San Lucas, with sunny days with temperatures around the 80s and cooler nights.

-Things heat up in the summer, when temperatures reach the high 90s.
-Some visitors prefer to avoid Cabo during March and April, when tipsy spring breakers descend upon town.
+Things heat up in the summer when temperatures reach the high 90s.
+Some visitors prefer to avoid Cabo during March and April when tipsy spring breakers descend upon the town.

 Fishing tournaments are held between June and November, but before you pack your rod and reel, keep in mind that it’s also hurricane season, so plan accordingly.

 Click here for my Travel Resource page to help you book your vacation to Los Cabos.